aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-Sqlite-Integration.md

 ### Configuration

-Some configurations and workarounds are needed to use Sqlite with ASP.NET Core and Entity Framework Core.
+Some configurations and workarounds are needed to use SQLite with ASP.NET Core and Entity Framework Core.

 #### Configure DbContext